UmeanNever/NovelSum/README.md

 In this research, we tackle the fundamental challenge of accurately measuring dataset diversity for instruction tuning and introduce **NovelSum**, a reliable diversity metric that jointly accounts for inter-sample distances and information density, and shows a strong correlation with model performance.
 Furthermore, we leverage NovelSum as an optimization objective to develop a greedy diversity-oriented data selection strategy called **NovelSelect** that outperforms existing approaches, validating both the effectiveness and practical significance of our metric.

 - 📖 **Paper**: [Read our paper on arXiv](https://arxiv.org/abs/2502.17184)
-- 🛠️ **Code**: All codes and resources are available in this repository.
+- 🛠️ **Code**: Available in this repository.
+- 📀 **Data**: We release both the curated instruction tuning datasets selected by NovelSelect and the original source dataset used in our study; see the [Dataset](#-dataset) section below for details.

 Our codebase supports the following functionalities:
 - **Dataset Diversity Measurement (NovelSum)**:
   Measures dataset diversity using our NovelSum metric, which exhibits a 0.97 correlation with the performance of instruction-tuned models.
 While our experiments focus on general instruction-tuning datasets, NovelSum is broadly applicable to textual datasets across various tasks.
 See Section 3 and 7 of our paper for more information.
 - **Data Selection with Optimized Diversity (NovelSelect)**:
   Selects a diverse subset from a source dataset under a given data budget using our NovelSelect strategy, which outperforms other diversity-oriented data selection strategy.
 Notably, NovelSelect can seamlessly integrate with quality-based data selection methods.
 See Section 6 of our paper for more information.

 <p align="center">
   <img src="/assets/Scatter_NovelSum.png" alt="Alt text" width="500"/>